Board of Directors

 V. Started restoration of the Waialua Sugar Company’s Office Building, where our new office is now located.
 The goal is to renovate the building for use as a community center with multiple activities and programs, a heritage center, and appropriate tenants providing needed services and goods.

 VI.
-Start Capital Fundraising Campaign to hopefully buy the building from Dole Food Company.
+Start Capital Fundraising Campaign to hopefully buy the building from Dole Food Company. and restore it.

 VII.
 Research placing the Halstead Sugar Mill Stack on the State Register of Historic Places.